Restoring Uppark's historic path network

 What will we be doing?

-The project will run over three years, with the first phase seeing the restoration of the paths across the café lawn.
+The project will run over five years, with the first phase seeing the restoration of the paths across the café lawn.
 Some work has already been completed, such as the removal of the island beds (a late 20th century addition) while much of the rest of the work will take place over the winter months so as to minimise disruption as much as possible.

 Wherever possible, the paths will be constructed from natural materials that closely resemble those originally used and, once completed, will significantly improve access for visitors at all times of the year.